otidev/witter/README.md

 as the second and third arguments.

-For server mode, you only need to run WitterServ, with `<your name>` as the only argument.
+For server mode, you only need to run WitterServ with `<your name>` as the only argument.